Tenants and management

 $ snapi tenant create \

---name test01
+--name <name-for-new-tenant>

-Update tenant RDUs using the GUI
+Update tenant resource allocations using the GUI

 1. Click the Update allocations button.
 The Update resource allocation box will open.